guigue/SOL20170906/README.md

 Because of the 100 MBi github limit, the SP30T telescope included data here is only one frame every 10 seconds (insetad of 1 per second.)

-See the wiki for more information.
+See  https://github.com/guigue/SOL20170906/wiki for more information.

 If you use these data to produce a new scientific work please add the following sentence in the acknowledgments: "SP30T and SST telescopes belong to Universidade Presbiteriana Mackenzie, São Paulo, Brazil and the operations are supported through FAPESP, Mackpesquisa and AFOSR grants."